Uprising in Serbia (1941)

 As the uprising progressed, the ideological rift between the two factions became more and more obvious.
-On one side were the Chetnik detachments who considered themselves loyal to the royal government in exile and fought for the restoration of pre-war order.
-On the other side were members of the Peoples Liberation Army of Yugoslavia who favored the introduction of socialism and the post-war reorganization of Yugoslavia on a federal basis.
+On one side the Chetnik detachments considered themselves loyal to the royal government-in-exile and fought for the restoration of pre-war order.
+On the other side, Partisans favored the introduction of socialism and the post-war reorganization of Yugoslavia on a federal basis.
 The Chetnik leader Dragoljub Mihailović abandoned the uprising in late October and entered into negotiations with the quisling government and the Germans in order to destroy the rival Partisans.

 The Germans soon gathered a large force and quelled the uprising using mass terror, but the remaining Partisan forces crossed into Bosnia, where they formed the 1st Proletarian Brigade.
-After the collapse of the uprising, Territory of the Military Commander was largely pacified until the return of the Partisans and the Belgrade Offensive in second half of 1944.
-Meanwhile, the Chetniks became even more reluctant to fight against Germans, and engaged in anti-Partisan operations and open collaboration.
-Nevertheless, Mihailovic was able to establish himself as the sole legitimate representative of the Yugoslav government-in-exile, who ordered that all resistance forces should fight under his command.
+After the collapse of the uprising, the Territory of the Military Commander was largely pacified until the return of the Partisans and the Belgrade Offensive in the second half of 1944.
+Meanwhile, the Chetniks became even more reluctant to fight against the Germans, and engaged in anti-Partisan operations and open collaboration.
+Nevertheless, Mihailović was able to establish himself as the sole legitimate representative of the Yugoslav government-in-exile, and ordered that all resistance forces should fight under his command.

 Background

 Hitler believed that with the occupation of Yugoslavia the country was liquidated as an independent state.
-The Kingdom of Yugoslavia was divided between Germany, Italy, Hungary and Bulgaria, while in the territory of present-day Croatia and Bosnia and Herzegovina, the Independent State of Croatia was proclaimed.
-Occupiers plundered possessions and took some 350,000 Yugoslav soldiers into captivity.
-The largest part of Serbia was organized into the Territory of the Military Commander in Serbia and as such it was the only example of the military regime in occupied Europe.
+The Kingdom of Yugoslavia was divided between Nazi Germany, Italy, Hungary and Bulgaria, while in the territory of present-day Croatia and Bosnia and Herzegovina, the Independent State of Croatia was proclaimed.
+Occupiers plundered possessions and took some 350,000 Yugoslav soldiers prisoner.
+The largest part of Serbia was organized into the Territory of the Military Commander in Serbia and as such it was the only example of a military regime in occupied Europe.
 The Germans chose Milan Aćimović as head of the quisling Commissary Government.